 Study approval.
-Subjects in this study were recruited through genetic and lymphovascular clinics in Norway and the United Kingdom.
-Ethical approval for this study was obtained from the Norwegian Regional Committees for Medical and Health Research Ethics, West (REC ref: 2011/2453) and the South West London Research Ethics Committee (REC Ref: 05/Q0803/257).
-Written informed consent was obtained for all subjects.
+Subjects in this study were recruited through genetic and lymphovascular clinics in Norway and the UK.
+Ethical approval for this study was obtained from the Norwegian Regional Committees for Medical and Health Research Ethics and the West (REC ref: 2011/2453) and South West London Research Ethics Committee (REC Ref: 05/Q0803/257).
+Written, informed consent was obtained for all subjects.
 All affected individuals and family members underwent a detailed physical examination.
-Animal study was approved by the United Kingdom Home Office and the Uppsala Laboratory Animal Ethical Committee.
+Animal studies were approved by the UK Home Office and the Uppsala Laboratory Animal Ethical Committee.